Muslim Brotherhood: Conflict in Palestine and Egypt (1945–1952)

-After the war the Brotherhood lobbied for granting Amin al-Husseini, who had served as German propaganda mouthpiece between 1941 and 1945, asylum in Egypt.
+After the war the Brotherhood lobbied for granting Amin al-Husseini, who had served as a German propaganda mouthpiece between 1941 and 1945, asylum in Egypt.
 In May 1946 al-Husseini managed to escape from French imprisonment and arrived in Cairo.
 He received a warm welcome, especially by al-Banna, who ennobled him to a "miracle of a man" with "a divine spark in his heart which makes him above human beings", followed by a martial pledge of loyalty against the Zionists.
 Soon after his arrival the Arab League established the Arab Higher Executive (rebranded as Arab Higher Committee in January 1947) as supreme Palestinian party with Amin al-Husseini as Cairo-based chairman. al-Banna designated al-Husseini a local Brotherhood leader to spread the influence of the new Palestinian branch established in October 1945.
 Another small branch was founded in Jordan at the turn of 1946.

 The Brotherhood opposed the UN's involvement in Palestine from April 1947, with the latter eventually voting for its partition into a Jewish and an Arab state in November 1947.
 Consequently, the society prepared for war, with volunteers entering Palestine as early as October 1947.
-By 30th November 1947 Palestine descended into a civil war which ended in the Palestinian defeat by May 1948.
-Of the 10,000 fighters al-Banna had promised in October 1947 only 1.500 were present by March 1948.
-The fighters came from all three branches and were originally engaged in guerilla activities.
+By 30 November 1947 Palestine descended into a civil war fought between the Yishuv and al-Husseini's Arab Higher Committee, eventually ending in a Palestinian defeat by May 1948.
+Of the 10,000 fighters al-Banna had promised in October 1947 some 1.500 were present by March 1948.
+The fighters came from all three branches and were originally engaged in guerrilla activities.
 The end of Mandatory Palestine and Israel's declaration of independence on 14 May resulted in an invasion by five Arab states in 15 May, among them Egypt.
 Brotherhood fighters assisted the Egyptian army northeast of Gaza, although some were also active in the West Bank.
 The volunteers suffered a few hundred casualties dead and wounded and had only a limited impact on the course of the war, although they played a decisive role in several engagements.
 The war was an Arab failure, resulting in a truce fiercely opposed by the Muslim Brothers.